stemangiola/rpharma2020_tidytranscriptomics/README.md

 ### Workshop Participation

-The workshop format is a 2.5-3 hour session consisting of demos, exercises and Q&A.
+The workshop format is a 3 hour session consisting of hands-on demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used